Garcia-Rodriguez/EN_Birds_CR_ClimChange/README.md

 # EN_Birds_CR_ClimChange

-Codes and data used in the analysis presented in: Villegas-Retana et al. Current and future areas of conservation relevance for six endangered bird species in Costa Rica.
+Codes and data used in the main analyses presented in: Villegas-Retana et al. Current and future areas of conservation relevance for six endangered bird species in Costa Rica.

 The repository contains three R code files: